Category: Mobility (Page 1 of 2)

 Again, this is my personal and very biased view.
 I currently work for a company which provides EzMaxMobile implementation service (means I spent a lot more time working with EzMax).
 However, I don’t have any involvement in business development, thus I don’t have any obligation or receive any benefit for promoting it.
 In fact, we do provide implementation services for both EzMaxMobile and Anywhere.
 However, I think compared with Anywhere, EzMax is far more practical.
 In my opinion, IBM would do the Maximo world a favour by ditching Anywhere and acquire Interpro.

 As for the Maximo users, I cannot say in general which mobile solution is the best for you as there are many other options out there (e.g. EAM360, Informer).
 It also largely depends on what local providers are available in certain countries and the products they use.
 Most of the time, the success of an implementation depends on the consultant, not the product.
 Thus, my suggestion is, if you are thinking about implementing a mobile solution, don’t just blindly go for a “default”, brand-name solution.
 Do your homework by getting quotes and demo on a list of specific requirements.
 For mobile solutions, the requirements are usually simple, focusing on a few tasks that add value to a worker if done on the field.
 It is not difficult to define specific requirements during the RFx processes.
-If you don’t know what are the requirements yet, do a small pilot with an out-of-the-box installation first.
+If you don’t know what the requirements are yet, do a small pilot with an out-of-the-box installation first.
 License, server, and installation service are cheap.
 It’s the customization that costs the most.
 How about starting with a trial license or 5 named-user licenses, no customization, then get some feedback from the field guys?
 It’s not a bad idea to do a dual pilot, then comparing products side-by-side.
 I’ve seen one or two clients who did just that, and it saved them a lot of money and frustration over the long run.

 Process Inbound Twilio SMS message in Maximo

-In the last post, I uploaded some demos on how we can process inbound text messages to create SR and route Workflow.
+In my previous post, I provided some demos on how we can process inbound text messages to create SR and route Workflow.
 There are a few people on LinkedIn asked me how to do it.
-I also like to explore the option of integrating Maximo with Twilio directly without the need for App Connect.
+I also like to explore the option of integrating Maximo with Twilio directly without the need for AppConnect.
 With Maximo 7.6, we can create a simple API using automation script.
-So, the video below is how we can create a simple script API and direct Twilio HTTP requests to Maximo:
+To prove the concept, the video demonstrates how we can create a simple API with automation script and direct Twilio HTTP requests to Maximo:

-The Scripted API is a new feature in Maximo 7.6.
-Thus this approach won’t work if you have an older Maximo version.
-It that case, probably using App Connect is an easier option.
-With App Connect, I used it for two functions: (1) act as an API gateway to route Twilio request to a local server, and (2) quickly transform HTTP request to REST/JSON request which Maximo can easily consume.
 App Connect is just a fancy name for a newer version of IBM Integration Bus (which IBM now call it App Connect Enterprise) and a bunch of new cloud-enabling features.
 So you’ll need some basic understanding of IIB in order to set it up.
 For connecting App Connect (the cloud component) and local Integration server, I followed the tutorial here: link

-SMS Notification for Maximo using Twilio
+Send SMS Notification from Maximo using Twilio

 Since it is not free, I would say for most Maximo notification scenarios, the user would be ok with email notification which is free.
 However, there are certain scenarios where SMS notifications can add value such as: